st4rdog/st4rdog.github.io/_references/unity/tips-and-tricks.md

 ## Hierarchy - Expand/Collapse All

-- Hold left-alt to expand/collapse all of the children of a GameObject.
+- Hold left-alt when clicking an arrow to expand/collapse all of the children of a GameObject.

+## Inspector - Expressions

+Number fields support math expressions.
+Typing 1+1 then enter will output 2.

+Function support - sqrt, sin, cos, tan, floor, ceil, round.

+Distribution over multi-selection (L, R) and can refer to current value to change it across multi-selection (+=3, *=2).

+<a href="https://twitter.com/aras_p/status/1372446086078590978" class="external">Developer Tweet</a>

+## Inspector - Show auto-properties

+You can now use `[field: SerializeField]` to show <a src="https://docs.microsoft.com/en-us/dotnet/csharp/programming-guide/classes-and-structs/auto-implemented-properties" class="external">auto-implemented properties</a> in Unity's inspector.

+{% highlight csharp %}
+[SerializeField] // Show private field in inspector. private int number;

+[field: SerializeField] // Show property in inspector. public string MyProperty { get; set; }
+{% endhighlight %}

+## Single-line console log entries

+You can reduce the size of console (Window > General > Console) entries by clicking the 3 dots in the top-right and choosing Log Entry > 1 line